jgarverick/gh-tf-waf/README.md

 This repository provides a Terraform-based implementation of the [GitHub Well-Architected Framework](https://wellarchitected.github.com/).
 It helps you establish and maintain a secure, reliable, and efficient GitHub environment by codifying best practices across key pillars.

+** This is a work in progress and is not yet complete.
+Expect things to not work right away as I make changes.
+If you see a need for a specific feature or fix, please open an issue. **

 ## Pillars

 This implementation covers the following pillars: